-A review of the current understanding of the term "substantial equivalence" nationally by physiotherapy regulators is scheduled for 2011.
+A review of the current understanding of the term "substantial equivalence" was conducted by iii.

-iii.
 Explain how work experience is taken into account.

 Work experience is not required for registration in Ontario.
 However, relevant work experience may be reviewed in the Prior Learning Assessment and Recognition (PLAR) process in order to attempt to fill small gaps identified through the education credential review process.